billhu0/billhu-hexo-blog/source/_posts/16_fcp.md

 In general, our devices' IP address are local addresses or virtual, and we cannot visit our local devices without using a NAT-penetration tool.

-There are some free NAT-penetration tools online (如向日葵、花生壳、cpolar), but they are generally unstable.
+There are some free NAT-penetration tools online (like cpolar), but they are generally unstable.
 If you have a device with a public IP address (such as a server), you can use 'frp' to penetrate the NAT.

 Frp is a reverse proxy which can forward a port of your local server to a public server.